AmericanPhilosophicalSociety/aspace-wb-scripts/README.md

 There are a few controlled vocabularies within /CVs/ that require occasional updates, in decreasing order of frequency:
 - agents_in_AS.csv contains a row for every single ArchivesSpace Archival Object that uses an Agent.
 This is formatted as: name, archival_object_title, archival_object_ref_id.
 This can be exported using a custom report in ArchivesSpace.
 Update frequency: approximately monthly, to reflect new/updated finding aid data.
 - cnair_subject.csv is a list of CNAIR subjects (subject terms only).
 The main vocabulary is at [Airtable](https://airtable.com/apph1jZcKY5ZIa42M/shrmPmyg5ZOOtyTWt) and CNAIR staff can export a .csv.
+Individual changes could also be hand-edited.
 Update frequency: whenever CNAIR changes its subjects.
 - iso639.csv contains 3-letter language codes and language names from the ISO639 standard.
 Update frequency: infrequent, check annually if any changes were made.
 This file can be generated using /utilities/ISO639json_to_CSV.py (see instructions within that file)
 - relator.csv contains relator names and codes from the Library of Congress's controlled vocabulary.
 Update frequency: infrequent (if ever), given the unlikelihood of significant changes.
 LOC provides a .tsv file [here](https://id.loc.gov/vocabulary/relators.html) that can be adapted.